Call and speak to Kamila Jaskula, specialist spinal injury solicitor, today. Find out if you can claim compensation.

 Blackwater Law has a unique panel of leading medical experts which it has built up over years of dealing with serious injury and medical negligence claims on behalf of clients across England and Wales.
 These experts have proved crucial in successfully winning large compensation claims for our clients.
 Such is the experience of the team of solicitors at Blackwater Law and the strength of our panel of medical experts, you can be confident in knowing that we will always instruct the best and most appropriate medical experts to build the strongest claim on your behalf.

 Your spinal injury lawyer will need to have an acute understanding of your life before and after the event that led to the injury to your spine when putting together their case for compensation.
 It is crucial to ensure that your lawyer includes factors such as funding any dependent children, paying for professional care (now and in the future), paying for a new home or amendments to your existing home, new transport, new specialist equipment and any other factors you need for you and your family to live beyond your injury.

 Blackwater Law personal injury solicitors successfully obtained £3.2million compensation for Mr Irving who suffered serious spinal injuries and was left disabled after falling down stairs.

 Blackwater Law represent all clients making a spinal injury claim on a no win, no fee basis.
 Ultimately, this means that should your claim for compensation be unsuccessful you will not owe any legal fees.
-If you spinal injury case is successful, our legal fees will be a percentage of the compensation amount that you are awarded.
+If your spinal injury case is successful, our legal fees will be a percentage of the compensation amount that you are awarded.
 This percentage will be agreed with you from the outset of your claim.
+You can check our personal injury compensation claim calculator to see what compensation amount you might be entitled to receive.

 Car accidents – even relatively minor car accidents can lead a driver or passenger to suffer a spinal cord injury as they are either propelled into hard surfaces, violently jolted or crushed.